sheldonucr/ucr-eecs168-lab/lab1/README.md

 _**Fig. 10.
 Add wire names**_

 After adding wires and wire names, you may need to add pins for input and output.
-To add pins to the schematic, go to Add -> Pin to add pins for input (VIN, AVDD, AVSS) and output (VOUT) for your schematic.
+To add pins to the schematic, go to Add -> Pin to add pins for input (VIN, VDD, VSS) and output (VOUT) for your schematic.
 You can type in a name for the pin and select whether the pin is an input or output port.
 Then place the pin on a wire or if the wire in schematic view already has a name you can click on the wire and the pin will get the name of the wire.
-Note that the pin names in schematic view should match the label names in layout view (AVDD, AVSS, VIN, VOUT, etc) for future reference.
+Note that the pin names in schematic view should match the label names in layout view (VDD, VSS, VIN, VOUT, etc) for future reference.

 See Fig. 11 and Fig. 12 for reference on how to add pins.